python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/010-Transmit-and-Receive-Pure-Sine.md

 1. You should be able to see the transmitted wave on the receiving end.
 If you don't, ask for assistance.
 2. Adjust the transmitter's IF Gain slider to be lower if possible (to reduce the amount of unnecessary energy transmitted).
 3. Play with the amplitude and frequency sliders.
 After about a second, you'll see the changes reflected on the receiving end.
+4. You may or may not see a difference between the transmitted frequency and the received frequency.
+This is due to variations in equipment.

 ### FAQ